Buffalo-NiagaraGardening.com is the online gardening magazine for Buffalo and Western New York.

 How many times have you opened a glossy national gardening magazine and fallen in love with a perennial, only to find it’s not hardy in our region?
-Or seen an ad for an interesting item, then realized that the nursery is three hours away?
+Or seen an ad for an interesting item, then realized that the nursery is far away?

 Take a look around and let us know what you think!

 Connie Oswald Stofko

 If you’d like an entertaining and informative gardening talk, illustrated with lots of great photos, contact me.

 “Oh, Deer!” is my newest talk.
 Find out why gardeners now have so many problems with deer and get some tips on how you can deal with these hungry critters.
 Disclaimer: No, there isn’t any foolproof way of stopping deer, but there are things that might help.

 In “45 Gardening Tips in 45 minutes,” I share some of the best tips I’ve come across while interviewing home gardeners and gardening experts.
 This is also a PowerPoint presentation.
 Of course, this presentation can be adjusted to fit various time frames.

 “45 More Gardening Tips in 45 Minutes.”
 I’ve found 45 new tips, and I’ll follow the same format, scrambling to offer one tip per minute.
 It’s fun just to see whether I can beat the clock!

 In “Get Crafty in Your Garden,” I’ll show you ideas for items you can make for your garden as well as from your garden.